hotosm/learnosm/_posts/en/mobile-mapping/0900-12-27-osmtracker.md

 ![Displaying tracks][]

 You will be directed to the track display map.
-In this page you can see various symbol.
+In this page you can see various symbols.
 The blue line is your tracking line, the yellow star symbol is the waypoints and the yellow people symbol is the end of your tracking.